 We are bookworms here at our house.
 We turn to them for entertainment and education.
 So it’s not surprising my first instinct for this conversation was to reach for a book.
 Happily, I found The Care of Keeping You 1.
 I loved this book’s approach, as it goes from head to toe to talk about all the changes your daughter’s body will be going through as she gets older.
-(The team behind this book also makes a version for older girls, The Care and Keeping of You 2, and one for boys, Guy Stuff.)
+(The team behind this book also makes a version for older girls, The Care and Keeping of You 2

 We talked about how the hair on her head may change and be oilier.
 We talked about how she’ll need to wash her face every night.
 We talked about the importance of deodorant and that hair was going to grow in her armpits.
 As we read, I could tell my daughter was really soaking it all in and looking forward to hearing what might come next.

 2. Find something to bond over

 When we got to the section on the vagina, we talked about what a period was, how much blood would come out, what it would feel like, and how she should take care of herself during her menstrual cycle.
 Honestly, I think I even learned a new fact or two.

 She asked me great questions and at one point said, “So, this happens for, like, ever?”
 I couldn’t help but smile.
 I wanted to say “Right, girlfriend?!”
 It was a moment I won’t forget in my parenting journey as I could sense the bond with my daughter, not because she came from me, but because we are female.
 I acknowledged that sometimes it feels like your period last forever (like if you get it before your other friends or you have to skip a day at the pool), but that in actuality her period would only last a few days and that as she grew older her period would eventually stop.